 Sponsored post - log in to remove this ad.

-Funny story: a couple of months ago I was thinking about getting new speakers.
+Not-so-funny story: a couple of months ago I was thinking about getting new speakers.
 I'd had these for 6-7 years, and had enjoyed them greatly.
 But I had a friend, and some recent prosperity, and with a hole burning in my pocket I decided to buy my friend's speakers, significantly more expensive than the Druids.
-And then the cleaning lady knocked over one of them.
-Fell on the audio rack.
-Took a chunk out of a front corner.
+And then the cleaning lady knocked over one of the Zu's.
+It fell on the audio rack, taking a chunk out of a front corner.
 Ouch.
-Fortunately, they landed on their side, the drivers were untouched.
+Fortunately, it landed on its side, the drivers were untouched.
 They still function perfectly.

 These Druids began life in 2007.
 The original owner purchased and installed the 2008 driver upgrade.
 A few years later, I bought them.
 They were my gateway into high efficiency speakers, and I cycled through various SET amps, settling eventually into 8 watt 300b monoblocks.
 The combination is magical.
 They make recordings sound like music.
 They rock, and they make violins not-screech.
 They have single-driver coherence, and a sweet mid-range.